Concussion Awareness

 |

-Note: Players should proceed through return to play steps only when they do not experience symptoms or signs and a Medical Professional has given clearance.
-Players should repeat the Post Injury Assessment on the EQ App regularly during each step.
+Note: Players should proceed through return to sport steps only when they do not experience symptoms or signs and a Medical Professional has given clearance.
 Each step should be a minimum of at least 1 day, usually 2-3 days.

-Return to Play applies to ALL injuries, not just concussions!
+The Return to Sport Strategy applies to ALL injuries, not just concussions!

 Websites